himeshsingh31/python/README.md

 It is not critical infrastructure.

-It is not software that controls satellites, stock markets, or nuclear reactors.
+It is not software that controls satellites 🛰️, stock markets, or nuclear reactors 🥰.

-It's a student repository.
+It's a student repository.👶👶

 The mission here is simple: